rxwei/swift-evolution/proposals/0000-differentiable-programming.md

 to maintain type safety in large-scale software.

-As a compiled programming language with a modern type system, Swift has a unique opportunity to develop its own numeric computing and ML ecosystem.
+As a compiled programming language with a modern type system, Swift has a unique opportunity to develop its own numerical computing and ML ecosystem.
 Driven by the growing needs of ML libraries and algorithms, we believe one key technology, differentiable programming, will help push ML development experience and developer productivity to a whole new level.